 Do you have an old PC that you currently not using, for whatever reason you have to not use it anymore there are ways to refurbish the PC with a new operating system on it and make it more flexible to use?
 Here is a great way to get your old PC going with installing Android on your PC.

 Low Code mobile and tablet developement

 Want to do projects with your kids, creating a mobile game or a mobile app for your house MIT App Inventor is an intuitive, visual programming environment that allows everyone to build fully functional apps for smartphones and tablets.

 Example of apps you could build:

 - Mini Golf: Fling, TouchUp, TouchDown Gestures for App Inventor 2

 Python is a great programming language, it is fairly easy to use and you can do a lot of different things with very little of coding, with Python you can automate the boring stuff, create a calculator, mine Twitter data, build a blockchain, play PyGames to mention a few.
 Python is great to create AI models, here are some examples of fun AI project

-To move forward with AI in Python, take a look at PyTorch a Python deep learning frameworks, here are some resources:
+To move forward with AI in Python, take a look at PyTorch a Python deep learning framework, here are some resources: